rexresearch

 Due to its superhydrophilicity, the nanosegregant showed an

 anti-fogging effect.
-A glass substrate with a nanosegregant on its
+A glass substrate with a nanosegregant on

-surface was placed above a water boiler that generated water
+its surface was placed above a water boiler that generated water

 steam.
-When the water steam condensed onto the glass substrate, it
+When the water steam condensed onto the glass substrate,

-nanosegregant-covered surface remained transparent and the bare
+the nanosegregant-covered surface remained transparent and the

-glass surface was foggy.
+bare glass surface was foggy.

 Other than the superhydrophilic feature, the water-capturing